christianlupus-nextcloud/nextcloud-docker-debug/README.md

 To use Linux Docker on Windows, the Docker engine must first be explicitly told that a Linux container is being used.
 A blog entry describing this can be found [here](https://www.docker.com/blog/docker-for-windows-18-02-with-windows-10-fall-creators-update/).

-If the Docker Engine fails to start on Windows 10, the following can be tested.
+If the Docker Engine fails to start on Windows 10, the following can be tested:
+* Open "Window Security"
+* Open "App & Browser control"
+* Click "Exploit protection settings" at the bottom
+* Switch to "Program settings" tab
+* Locate "C:\WINDOWS\System32\vmcompute.exe" in the list and expand it
+* Click "Edit"
+* Scroll down to "Code flow guard (CFG)" and uncheck "Override system settings"
+* Start vmcompute from powershell `net start vmcompute`